Valtteri Bottas in profile

 Bottas didn't disappoint as he hammered the more experienced Pastor Maldonado 12-7 in qualifying in his debut season and also scored more points than the Venezuelan.

 But in 2015 the young Finn didn't have it all his own way.
-The season ended in the worst possible kind with Bottas forced to miss the Australian GP due to a back injury that continued to hamper him throughout the opening rounds and ended with him only narrowly defeating Massa in the Drivers' Championship as 136 points played 121.
-With Bottas heading his team-mate in qualifying by a comfortable score of 11-8, the Finn once again ended the year in credit - but he may well require a few more eye-catching results in 2016 if he is to fulfil Sir Frank Williams' glowing endorsement.
+The season started in the worst possible kind with Bottas forced to miss the Australian GP due to a back injury that continued to hamper him throughout the opening rounds and ended with him only narrowly defeating Massa in the Drivers' Championship as 136 points played 121.
+With Bottas heading his team-mate in qualifying by a comfortable score of 11-8, the Finn once again ended the year in credit.